Navi212/portfolio-project-api/README.md

+# This is a project (RESTFUL API) done as a portfolio project
+# for the end of the foundations course at ALX Africa.

+## Anyone can clone the repo and create a mysql database called
+## api_db to begin running the application locally.

-## This describes the Routes and sample POST data implementing the
+### Here describes the Routes and sample POST data implementing the
-## four major HTTP methods (GET, POST, PUT and DELETE).
+### four major HTTP methods (GET, POST, PUT and DELETE).

 GET all makes:
 --------------